Frequently asked questions

 - What’s the difference between “Depth” and “Sculpt mode”?

 In 3DCoat there are two types of sculpting.
 One is image-based sculpting and another is mesh-based sculpting.
-“Depth” is image-based sculpting, in this mode you drawing the depth, you’re actually creating vector displacement, the normal map and displacement is generating “on the fly”, if you want to get the normal map, just save it, no need to wait long time for baking, because the normal map is generated in realtime.
+“Depth” is image-based sculpting, in this mode you draw the depth, and you’re actually creating vector displacement, the normal map and displacement are generated “on the fly”, if you want to get the normal map, just save it, no need to wait a long time for baking, because the normal map is generated in realtime.

 When you enter “Sculpt mode”, you enter mesh-based sculpting.
 In this mode you sculpting, you’re really changing the vertex positions of the mesh.
-In this mode if you want to get correct normal map, you may use Textures→Texture Baking Tool.
+In this mode, if you want to get a correct normal map, you may use Textures→Texture Baking Tool.

 - Create seamless textures using 3DCoat.

-It is easy now to use 3DCoat to create seamless textures and paint bump.
-Just go to menu File→Import→Image Plane, you may want to use Textures→Offset tool as well.
-You can read more about it on page.
+It is easy now to use 3DCoat to create seamless textures and paint bumps.
+Just go to the menu File→Import→Image Plane, you may want to use the Textures→Offset tool as well.
+You can read more about it on the page.

 Other Improvements and Functions

-All retopo tools will support realtime symmetry updating.
-If you change something on one side of existing symmetry - it will be done on the other side.
+All retopo tools will support real-time symmetry updating.
+If you change something on one side of the existing symmetry – it will be done on the other side.
 Turn off “Retopo -Show mirrored” to see clearly how it happens.
-It is very important if you want to update existing mesh without breaking UV set.
+It is very important if you want to update the existing mesh without breaking the UV set.

 PLY export/import with vertex color.
 Good for color scanners and for exporting to xNormal.
-It is fastest way to produce an xNormal compatible mesh.
+It is the fastest way to produce an xNormal-compatible mesh.

 OBJ files with vertex color are also compatible with xNormal.